 In February 2020, the United States Department of Justice charged Huawei with racketeering and conspiring to steal trade secrets from six US firms.

-In February 2020, the federal judge dismissed Huawei's lawsuit against the NDAA 2019, concluding that U.S. Congress acted within its powers by including the restriction in the NDAA 2019.
+In February 2020, the federal judge dismissed the lawsuit, concluding that U.S. Congress acted within its powers by including the restriction in the NDAA 2019.

-On May 27, 2020, the Supreme Court of British Columbia ordered the extradition of Meng Wanzhou to proceed.
+The extradition hearing for Meng Wanzhou concluded on May 27, 2020, when the Supreme Court of British Columbia ordered the extradition to proceed.

 In June 2020, ANSSI informed French telecommunications companies that they would not be allowed to renew licenses for 5G equipment made from Huawei after 2028.

-In June 2020, when the UK mulled reversing an earlier decision to permit Huawei's participation in 5G, China threatened retaliation in other sectors by withholding investments in power generation and high-speed rail.
+In June 2020, when the UK considered reversing its decision to permit Huawei's participation in 5G, China threatened retaliation in other sectors, such as power generation and high-speed rail.

 In mid July 2020, Andrew Little, the Minister in charge of New Zealand's signals intelligence agency the Government Communications Security Bureau (GCSB), announced that New Zealand would not join the United Kingdom and United States in banning Huawei from the country's 5G network.